uhl-CtrlWorks/uhl-CtrlWorks/README.md

 ---

 ## 📂 Featured Projects
-- 🔧 [CV](https://github.com/users/uhl-CtrlWorks/projects/1): My Personal CV in German and English with a free to use Template
+- 🔧 [CV](https://github.com/users/uhl-CtrlWorks/projects/1): My Personal CV in German and English with a free to use Word Template

 ---